An upper bound conjecture for the Yokota invariant: Introduction

 \end{cnj}

-This conjecture has been verified for the complements of the Borromean rings \cite{DKY}, of the figure eight knot \cite{DKY}, all the hyperbolic integral Dehn surgeries on the figure eight knot \cite{ohtdf}, and all complements of fundamental shadow links \cite{bound6j}.
+This conjecture has been verified for the complements of the Borromean rings \cite{DKY}, of the figure eight knot \cite{DKY}, all the hyperbolic Dehn surgeries on the figure eight knot (for integral surgeries in \cite{ohtdf} and later for rational surgeries in \cite{wongyangvolume}), and all complements of fundamental shadow links \cite{bound6j}.

-In this paper, we propose a version of the Chen-Yang volume conjecture for hyperbolic polyhedra, for a newly defined Turaev-Viro type invariant of graphs that we denote with $TV_r(\Gamma,q)$ where $q$ is a root of unity.